Providers in Wales

 West Glamorgan is home to Swansea University.

-West Glamorgan is a preserved county, with highlights including waterfront city Swansea – made famous by poet Dylan Thomas – and the UK’s first Area of Outstanding Natural Beauty, the Gower Peninsula.
+West Glamorgan is a preserved county, with highlights including waterfront city Swansea – made famous by poet Dylan Thomas – and the UK’s first Area of Outstanding Natural Beauty, the stunning Gower Peninsula.

 Stretching 19 miles, the Peninsula is a geological Celebrations box of (many) golden beaches, limestone cliffs, moors, villages, Iron Age forts, castles, caves, and more.